Al Ittihad Ahli of Aleppo SC: Ups and downs (1972–2005)

-The 1972–73 season was also success, as despite the league being suspended, the club managed to win the Syrian Cup.
-Despite being among the most successful clubs in the country, they only managed to win the league title in the 1976–77 season when they overtook their later rivals Al-Karamah SC.
-Until 1982, Al-Ahli regularly placed third in the league.
+The 1972–73 season was also success, as despite the league being suspended, the club won the Syrian Cup.
+Despite being among the most successful clubs in the country, they only won the league title in the 1976–77 season when they overtook their later rivals Al-Karamah SC.
+Until 1982, Al-Ittihad Ahli regularly placed third in the league.

-Everything changed in the 1981–82 season when Al-Ahli won the Syrian Cup and reached the final of the Syrian Super Cup, losing 1–2 to Al-Karamah SC.
+Everything changed in the 1981–82 season when Al-Ittihad Ahli won the Syrian Cup and reached the final of the Syrian Super Cup, losing 1–2 to Al-Karamah SC.
 The same success in the cup was recorded by the club in 1984 and 1985.
 In the 1985–86 season, the club made its first appearance in an Asian competition, advancing from the group stage at the Asian Club Championship and finishing in 4th place after losing to Krama Yudha Tiga Berlian.
-In the following seasons, the club managed to finish second at most.
+In the following seasons, the club finished second at best.

-The last time in this period, the club managed to achieve the league championship in 1993 and 1995, beating long standing rival Al-Karamah.
+The last time in this period, the club achieved the league championship in 1993 and 1995, beating long standing rival Al-Karamah.
 In addition to both league titles, they also won the Cup in 1994 over Jableh SC.
 After this seasons, the club experienced a loss of quality, which was reflected in the club's poor results in domestic competitions.